mattmakai/fullstackpython.com/source/content/pages/01-introduction/11-best-python-resources.markdown

   [The Hitchhiker’s Guide to Python](http://docs.python-guide.org/en/latest/) contains a wealth of information both on the Python programming language and the community.

+* [Composing Programs](http://composingprograms.com/) shows how to build compilers with Python 3, which is a good undertaking if you're looking to learn both more about the Python language and how compiles work.

 * [Good to Great Python Reads](http://jessenoller.com/good-to-great-python-reads/)
   is a collection of intermediate and advanced Python articles around the web focused on nuances and details of the Python language itself.